riyas2327/atlas-examples-terraform/codedeploy-consul/README.md

   Apply complete!
 Resources: 0 added, 0 changed, 51 destroyed.
   ```
 1. Clean up any remaining application files in your S3 bucket.

+# License

+These samples and templates are all licensed under Apache 2.0.
+This license
+applies only to the samples and templates contained within this directory and
+its sub-directories.